SanjayPramanik/Edunetfoundation-SB4C-AICTE-B1-G4-InternshipProject/README.md

 # EdunetfoundationInternshipProject
-Edunet Foundation Internship Project files of Sanjay Pramanik
+Edunet Foundation Internship Project files of Sanjay Pramanik.
+This project is based on data analytics in which it used a data set various types market analysis based on peoples, products,job categories,product categories and many more to analyse the market sales.